Ezi Family from Matanuska

 By todays landmarks, Niteh was located on a delta between the Matanuska

 River and the Knik River and about a mile above the old railroad

-bridge over the Matanuska River (probably on the south bank).
-Even though
+bridge over the Matanuska River.
+Even though Niteh changed locations

 post.
 During the Knik Glacier (Lake George) flood of 1898, the trading